Promoting digital STEM education through social entrepreneurship

 BLUETOWN: Connecting the unconnected, is a social enterprise providing internet and digital content services in underserved communities.
 Its mission is to reduce poverty, inequalities, and gender divide by improving access to information.
 It uses solar-powered technology to work off-grid under rough conditions to provide more affordable internet than other providers for low-income households.
 Their system is equipped with a local cloud that offers easy access to data-heavy content such as e-learning, e-health, and e-governance platforms.
 Founded in Denmark, it has deployed its services in Ghana, Tanzania, Rwanda, Mozambique, India, and the United States.
 For AccessSTEM, Siemens Stiftung is collaborating with the Ghanaian entity of BLUETOWN.
 The project is financially supported by a donation from the Sustainable Impact Fund of Siemens Digital Industries.

 Since 2019, Siemens Stiftung has been working to implement STEM education in Ghana.
 Together with local partners, the foundation is providing a range of teaching and learning materials for science and technology lessons focusing on vocational orientation that are modular and adaptable to country-specific needs.
 Additionally, they have developed high-quality open educational resources on STEM topics.
-Currently, their provides 4,000 OERs that support diverse and hands-on classroom experiences.
+Currently, their media portal provides 4,000 OERs that support diverse and hands-on classroom experiences.
 Their extensive experience working with teachers in Ghana, Nigeria, Kenya, and South Africa shows that materials focusing on teaching methods, teacher instructions, and teachers’ capacity building are most successful in supporting teachers and students.